Punctuation Marks

 Use commas to separate items in a list within a sentence.

-• For example: She bought apples, oranges, and bananas at the grocery store.
+• She bought apples, oranges, and bananas at the grocery store.

 Commas in Punctuation: Rules, Functions, Types, and Examples